gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 > e.g. If my name would be John Doe, I would call my topic: **JOD.POT**

-> Fill in your **Topic name**, and click **Next**
+3. Fill in your **Topic name**

+4. click **Next**

 ![Partitions](resources/Partitions.png)

 Here, you can choose the number of partitions for your topic.

+> [!NOTES]
-By having multiple partitions distributed across the brokers, the scalability of a topic is increased.
+> By having multiple partitions distributed across the brokers, the scalability of a topic is increased.
 If a topic has more than one partition, it allows data to be fed through in parallel to increase throughput by distributing the partitions across the cluster.

 For the purpose of this lab, you can keep the default of **1 partition**.

-> Click **Next**
+5. Click **Next**

 ![Retention](resources/Retention.png)